-The most important thing to remember is that, when it comes to co-branding, all parties are not equal.
 If this is your co-branding initiative, in almost every instance, your business should be in the lead position.
 Whatever materials you’re creating, they should reflect your brand’s look and feel, and have your corporate logo in the dominant position in the layout.

 If that seems like bad manners, that both partners should be represented equally, ignore that instinct.
 You’re delivering the offer or service, you’re the one who will own the customer relationship.
 When branding makes it look like an offer is coming from two places at once, you’re asking for customer confusion: What exactly is being offered here, and who’s offering it?
 Who owns which part of this relationship?
 Who do I contact for more information?